libklein/pdptw-python/README.md

 ## Methodology

 We solve this problem using a LNS.
-The implementation comprises only a very limited number of operators, but provides easy-to-use interfaces to implement additional operators.
+The implementation focuses on providing boilerplate code to easily implement a sophisticated LNS and hence comprises only a very limited number of operators.

+### Destroy/Repair

+### Local Search

 We allow solutions infeasible with respect to driver shift duration and freight capacity during the search procedure, penalized according to a generalized cost function:
 $$ c(S) = distance_cost + \alpha * OtDViolation + \beta * \sum_{c \in R} |c.numRequests - avgNumRequests| + \gamma * \text{max capacity violation} + \mu * \text{overtime}$$